gabrielcuvillier/arxwasm/README.md

 #### Alternative methods

-An alternative method to test this port is to run yourself a local HTTP server, serving the same sample website.
+An alternative method to test this port is to run yourself a local HTTP server, delivering the same sample website.

 To do this, download a preview release from github: _arx-pnacl-preview-NNN.zip_, uncompress it, and execute the _run.sh_ script.